 - Fluoride treatment

 Plaque and tartar removal involves the use of a scaler to scrape around your gum line and between your teeth.
-This is the time in your teeth cleaning in Webster, TX, when you hear a scraping noise.
+This is the time in your teeth cleaning when you hear a scraping noise.
 But have no fear, as your dental hygienist is highly experienced in performing this task.
 They do not damage your teeth, as you could if trying this at home.